mokyen/okyensourcesoftware/dmi.md

 In this blog, I am mostly using the term entities to refer to classes, structs, and free functions.

+## Interfaces

+Another term that has numerous uses is 'interface'.
+While there isn't actually a construct called an interface in C++, the influence of Java's interface has made an abstract base class (ABC) take on the same name.
+However, this blog is talking about software design where the interface between two things may or may not be an ABC.
+Therefore, I when I'm referring to a pure virtual class, I'll use the term ABC.
+When I'm discussing a point where two systems, subjects, organizations, etc. meet and interact, I'll call it an interface.

 ## Challenges with SRP and OCP

 Earlier in my career, I read about the SOLID Principles, and I thought that I had unlocked the tactical guidance that would lead me to the quality code promised land.
 After more than half a dozen years, I still find these to be philosophical concepts reather than practical and actionable strategies.